dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 [RabbitMQ](https://www.rabbitmq.com/) is a reliable messaging and streaming broker, which is easy to deploy on cloud environments, on-premises, and on your local machine.
 The .NET Aspire RabbitMQ integration enables you to connect to existing RabbitMQ instances, or create new instances from .NET with the [`docker.io/library/rabbitmq` container image](https://hub.docker.com/_/rabbitmq).

 <!--
-Overview of the thing we're integrating with, why you'd want to use it, and what you can do with it.
-Image: diagram showing the thing we're integrating with and the components of the integration.
+TODO: Diagram showing the thing we're integrating with and the components of the integration.
 -->

 ## Hosting integration